windan11/windan11.github.io/_posts/2018-09-09-survey-form-css-flexbox.md

 <img src="/assets/post/formlayout.png" alt="An image depicts the appearance of the layout in standard and in responsive view" title="Survey Form Layout" />

-Before we move on, let's go over flex and what it does.
+Before we dive in, let's go over flex and what it does.
 Flex is a CSS property that allows items to shrink or grow to fit the content inside a container.
 In this case, we want to shrink the image and grow the form to fit the content upon decreasing our windows screen.

 The first step is to write HTML skeleton for the form.
 Here's my html code: